freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/html/iframes/index.md

 ---
 ## Iframes

-The HTML `<iframe>` element represents an inline frame, which allows you to include an independent HTML document into the current HTML document.
+The HTML `<iframe>` element specifies an inline frame, which allows you to include an independent HTML document into the current HTML document.
 The `<iframe>` is typically used for embedding third-party media, your own media, widgets, code snippets, or embedding third-party applets such as payment forms.

 ### Attributes
 Listed below are some of the `<iframe>`'s attributes: